charleskolozsvary/jane-street-puzzles/hooks11/README.md

 To filter the hook partitions, you can use (a) simply the position of the width 1 hook coordinate and (b) (somewhat more involved) find which hooks can be assigned to each digit, and rule out assignments where

-    - a digit must belong to a hook that's too small for it (i.e., digit $d$ in hook with width $h$ and $d > 2h-1$)
+- A digit must belong to a hook that's too small for it (i.e., digit $d$ in hook with width $h$ and $d > 2h-1$)

     <img src="./pngs/toosmall.png">

-    - more than one digit must belong to the same hook
+- More than one digit must belong to the same hook

     <img src="./pngs/fighting.png">

-    - a digit cannot be assigned to any hook
+- A digit cannot be assigned to any hook

     <img src="./pngs/nohookfordig.png">

-    - there are more digits left to assign than unoccupied hooks
+- There are more digits left to assign than unoccupied hooks

     <img src="./pngs/hooks_unavailable.png">